SametSisartenep/dotfiles/README.md

 My dotfiles and sysconfig files - vim, neovim, zsh, tmux, git, rbenv, etc.

 > **NOTE:**
-> Most of the config files are based on Arch Linux.
+> Most of the config files are based on Void Linux.

 # Some info about the config files.